 3.4.3 Some members stated the view that the ITRs are not relevant or practical in today’s fast evolving competitive market-based economy that is driven by dynamic technology, new uses and application, and innovation.
 These members were of the opinion that the ITRs are no longer in use within their region, and the development of telecommunications/ICTs has flourished regardless of the application of the 2012 ITRs.
 These members also indicated that no difficulties caused by the existence of two different treaties were reported by market players.
 They further suggested that different tools are needed to match the current pace of change in the commercial market, and stated that the participation by Member States and Sector Members in the EG-ITRs was low, highlighting the fact that these treaties are no longer useful for most countries and operators.

 Some members were of the opinion that the ITRs continue to remain relevant and applicable, and are currently in use by operators within their region.
-They suggested that the current difficulties caused by having two different versions of the treaties can only be resolved by harmonizing the two treaties, and by updating the ITRs to reflect the new trends in the telecommunication/ICT environment.
+They suggested that the current difficulties caused by having two different versions of the treaties can only be resolved by harmonizing the two treaties, and by updating the ITRs to reflect the new trends in the international telecommunication/ICT environment.
 These members proposed finding ways to reach consensus on the way forward in this regard, including by discussing specific areas of concern and proposing revisions/additions, as the case may be, to address such concerns.

 Some members were of the opinion that the existence of two versions of the ITRs negatively impacts the image of the ITU as the UN agency responsible for telecommunications/ICTs, and there is a need to figure out new ways to settle the situation.
 These members were of the view that harmonizing views to achieving one set of the treaty is crucial and possible, just as Members were able to find compromised solutions in other issues.
 It was also suggested that Members who believe that ITRs are no longer relevant need to make a proposal on the way forward.